St. Andrews Bay (Florida)

 St. Andrew Bay, colloquially called "St. Andrews Bay", is a bay located in Bay County in the panhandle of Florida.
 It is a 69,000-acre estuary located in northwest Florida.
 It is relatively deep, and of relatively high salinity due to the low freshwater inflow provided by only a few spring-fed creeks (the most significant being Econfina Creek, fed by Wiliford and Pitts Springs).
-The county seat of Bay County, Panama City, is located on the bay, named for Saint Andrew.
+The bay is named for Saint Andrew.
+Panama City, the county seat of Bay County, is located on the bay.
 The Atlanta & St. Andrews Bay Railway, which ran from Panama City to Dothan, Alabama (and still exists as a smaller short line), was also named for the bay.

 History

 St. Andrew Bay was the location of a large number of saltworks critical for the Confederacy during the American Civil War.
 Edward Crissey, in command of the steamboat USS Bloomer, which he had been instrumental in stealing from her berth near Geneva, Alabama, helped destroy numerous salt works, doing great damage to the Confederate war effort.
 The shallow draft of the steamboat allowed her to go up inlets where other, deeper draft vessels had been unable to travel.